vKenjoo/FlappyAI/README.md

 Copy code
 python flappy_bird.py
 Configuration
 The configuration for the NEAT algorithm can be found in the config-feedforward.txt file.
-To experiment with the AI's learning process, you can adjust parameters such as population size, mutation rates, and more.
+You can adjust parameters such as population size, mutation rates, and more to experiment with the AI's learning process.